-Sixty-four-year-old Andie MacDowell is an American model and actress who rose to fame for her features in films like Sex, Lies and Videotape (1989), Groundhog Day (1993), and Four Weddings and a Funeral (1994).
+Andie MacDowell is an American model and actress who rose to fame for films like Sex, Lies and Videotape (1989), Groundhog Day (1993), and Four Weddings and a Funeral (1994).
 She has long been known for her wild, curly dark hair and striking eyes, and has since embraced her changing appearance.

-Born in April 1958, MacDowell grew up the youngest of four siblings.
+Born in April 1958, Andie MacDowell grew up the youngest of four siblings.
 She lived with her mother, who was a music teacher and an alcoholic.
-Seeing her mother struggle with alcoholism has largely kept Andie away from alcohol.
+Seeing her struggle with alcoholism has kept MacDowell away from alcohol.
 She once explained how she “can feel it in my veins after the first sip.”

 Steering clear of alcohol and smoking, MacDowell has aged quite gracefully.
-She says that her childhood has helped shape her into the woman she is today.
-MacDowell remarked, “of course, growing up with an alcoholic mother affected me.
+She says her childhood helped shape her into the woman she is today, remarking, “Of course, growing up with an alcoholic mother affected me.
 But I’m always constantly working on myself.
 I have done a lot of therapy.
 I can’t say I’ve always been guided in the right way to look at myself, but at least I have looked at myself, tried to be a better person and have better relationships.”

-Graying in quarantine
+Graying during quarantine

-She began letting her grays emerge in quarantine in 2021.
-She said, “I wasn’t coloring my hair… and you could see my roots, and my daughters kept telling me that I looked badass. and that idea that I could look badass really appealed to me.”
+Ignoring the advice of her managers, MacDowell let her silver hair shine through beginning in 2021, during quarantine.
+She said, “I wasn’t coloring my hair… and you could see my roots, and my daughters kept telling me that I looked badass.
+And that idea that I could look badass really appealed to me.”

 Receiving positive feedback

-For MacDowell, letting her gray hair come through just felt right.
-“It was just so clear to me that my instincts were right because I’ve never felt more powerful,” she said.
+For MacDowell, letting her gray hair come through felt right.
+“It was just so clear to me that my instincts were right because I’ve never felt more powerful,” she explained.
 “I feel like I’m not pretending.
 I feel like I’m embracing right where I am.
 I feel really comfortable.
 And in a lot of ways, I think it’s more striking on my face.
 I just feel like it suits me.”

-She still struggles with aging
+Andie MacDowell still struggles with aging

-Joining the “silver fox” club
+Joining the ‘silver fox’ club